unrealgt/unrealgt.github.io/content/basics/generating-the-first-images.md

 weight: 2
 ---

+The Plugin exposes a vereity of actor components, which can be used to generate data from the virtual world inside the Editor.
+The following will explain how to capture images data from within level.

-Open a scene of your choice in the Editor.
+First open a level of your choice inside the unreal Editor.

-{{< figure src="../images/create_blueprint.png" class="captionright" height="300" caption="Right click in the content Browser and create a new Blueprint and choose Actor as base class." >}}
+{{< figure src="../images/create_blueprint.png" class="captionright" height="300" caption="After that right click in the content browser to create a new Blueprint and choose **Actor** as base class." >}}

-Open your Blueprint in the editor.
+Open the created Blueprint in the editor.

-{{< figure src="../images/add_components.png" class="captionleft" height="300" caption="Add the following components to your created Blueprint: ULImageGenerator, ULFileStreamer, ULTimedCaptureTrigger and an **optional** ULCameraMovement" >}}
+{{< figure src="../images/add_components.png" class="captionleft" height="300" caption="And add the following components to your created Blueprint: <br>ULImageGenerator, ULFileStreamer, ULTimedCaptureTrigger and an **optional** ULCameraMovement" >}}

 ## Component Configuration